npradeep96/RNA_localization_final/README.md

 `value2`

-Example outputs upon running the phase field code using the parameter files in the directory `Input/param_list.txt` are available in `Output/`
+### Demo

-### To-do
+Example outputs upon running the phase field code using the parameter files in the directory `demo/Input/param_list.txt` are available in `demo/Output/`.
+The demo simulations can be run using the command

-1. Support for 3D plots & movies on cluster
+`python phase_field --i demo/Input/input_parameters.txt --o demo/Output/ --p demo/Input/param_list.txt`

-2. Support for arbitrary choice of free-energy
+The demo simulations are done to progressively by increasing the parameter $k_T$ across three values - 0.0001, 1, 100.
+As a comparison, plot 2A plots the same data with a much finer sampling of $k_T$.

-3. Plotting summary statistics by default
+The simulation code also generates files called `spatial_variables.hdf5`, within each directory under `demo/Output/`, which contains the time trajectories of the concentration fields and other spatial variables.
+While your simulation code should output these files, we have not shown them in this github repo as they are quite large > 50 MB.

 ### Long version
 This code is written to employ the latest version of fipy (3.3.1) interfacing with py 2.7.15.